d12frosted/elpa-mirror/nongnu/sweeprolog-readme.txt

   The command `M-x sweeprolog-describe-module' prompts for the name of a Prolog module and displays its documentation in the `*Help*' buffer.
-  To jump to the source code from its documentation, press `s' (`help-view-source').
+  To jump to the source code from the documentation, press `s' (`help-view-source').

+  Similarly, `M-x sweeprolog-describe-predicate' can be used to display the documentation of a Prolog predicate.
+This commands prompts for a predicate with completion.
+When the cursor is over a predicate definition or invocation in a `sweeprolog-mode', that predicate is set as the default selection and can be described by simply typing `RET' in response to the prompt.

 [Help Mode in the Emacs manual] <info:emacs#Help Mode>